 Tech priests control the study of science and have complicated matters by requiring certain prayers for different actions, like repairing, reloading, using a keyboard etc. Witchhunts for unbelievers are common and the players may easily get themselves in trouble if they do not attempt to fit in with church beliefs.
 However many individuals and groups can see the hypocrisy in this (their world is one big tech artifact after all) and will be eager to help the players.

 This society is ripe for its own civil war as factions of sensible folk rebel against the crazed theocrats.
 Combined with the perilous mining activities risking a catastrophic atmospheric venting or opening a second front with the Ghouls this society is ripe for a fall.
 The Ghurvam have noticed this and were actively plotting their downfall within years but hope to advance the schedule now the players have arrived to change the political landscape.

 The Ghurvam (aka Pale Sorcerers) – population 1000, tech level 9-13

 A small inbred remnant population of the original Sky Raider government, with high tech and psionics.
 They are located deep within the asteroid in an old control bunker.
 These degenerates have used breeding programs and genetic manipulation to attempt a level of control of their society.
-Ironically it was the start of these programs that initiated the first civil war that destroyed the asteroids social fabric thousands of years ago.
+Ironically it was the start of similar programs that initiated the first civil war that destroyed the asteroids social fabric thousands of years ago.

 The Ghurvam are composed of a high ratio of albinos and physically weaker specimens.
 However there is also a high proportion of psionic talent, with most individuals having a basic level of telepathy and some 20 individuals having a very powerful spectrum of talents.
 Non psi children are sold as slaves to other cultures in exchange for genetically gifted children (healthy breeding stock, organ harvesting and/or psi talented).